 This is how the stadium is commonly known.
-One of the oldest in Europe, and a mecca for English football, home to one of London's biggest teams: Chelsea FC.
+One of the stadiums with the longest history in the country, and a mecca for English football, home to one of London's biggest teams: Chelsea FC.

 It dates back to 1877, when the stadium was conceived to be used by Fulham FC, another of the clubs in the area.
 But they didn't want to move, and London Athletic was created, years later to be called Chelsea Football Club.

 As well as being the home of "the blues", Stamford Bridge has at various times been home to the English national team and has hosted the finals of the FA Cup on various occasions.

 The stadium has been developed over the years, and its capacity has fluctuated as a result.
 There are currently 41,841 seats, making it the 10th largest in the Premier League.
 But back in the 1930s, with standing room, 82,905 people saw the game between Chelsea and Arsenal.
 And even to this day that remains the second-largest attendance at an English football game.

 Stamford Bridge has played host to hundreds of epic games, with legends like Frank Lampard, Didier Drogba, John Terry and Gianfranco Zola having graced its pitch.